Vanadium

 Price distribution

-category TRAACS Vanadium Nicotinate Glycinate Chelate (8) 75
+TRAACS Vanadium Nicotinate Glycinate Chelate (8)75

 TRAACS (The Real Amino Acid Chelate System) Vanadium Nicotinate Glycinate Chelate is a highly advanced, patented form of Vanadium developed by Albion Minerals.
 This chelate binds Vanadium to both nicotinic acid (a form of niacin) and glycine, creating a stable molecule that is designed to pass through the digestive system intact and be highly absorbed, minimizing gastrointestinal irritation and maximizing bioavailability.